 Although Sanghyeok Lee has received several awards for his furniture designs and exhibited his pieces around the globe, he doesn’t fully identify as a designer—not in the formal sense, at least.
 Instead, he sees his work as an exploration of concepts, stories and art connected to our relationship with objects and space.

 Born in South Korea, Lee studied design in The Netherlands and has been living and working in Berlin for four years now.
-When we entered his studio, we were met with graceful wooden forms and quiet piano music.
-There was something about it that exuded an aura of lightness and poetry.
-Almost immediately, we recognized his two most well-known pieces: An elegant chair inspired by the nomadic nature of scaffolding structures in construction sites and a dark walnut desk with multiple drawers that open and close as if by magic.
-Even though the space is peppered with furniture, boxes and abstract objects, there was something about it that exuded an aura of lightness and poetry… Much like the way Lee softly spoke about the stories behind his work, and much like the designs themselves.
+Entering his studio, we are met with graceful wooden forms and quiet piano music.
+There is something about it the space that exudes an aura of lightness and poetry.
+Almost immediately, we recognize his two most well-known pieces: An elegant chair inspired by the nomadic nature of scaffolding structures in construction sites and a dark walnut desk with multiple drawers that open and close as if by magic.
+Even though the space is peppered with furniture, boxes and abstract objects, there is a lightness to the studio that seems reminiscent of the way Lee tells the stories behind his work, and much like the designs themselves.

 We visited Lee’s studio and workshop to learn more about his award-winning projects, where he draws inspiration from as well as how architecture and urban spaces inform his pieces.

 Did you always know you wanted to become a designer?

 Sanghyeok Lee:“I introduce myself as a designer, but I’m not sure if it’s something I identify as.”
 No… When I was young, ‘designer’ was sort of a rare term but I was interested in creating, drawing and all of these things.
 Only after my studies, did I realize it might be a good fit for me.
 I introduce myself as a designer, but I’m not sure if it’s something I identify as.
 For me, designers fit into such a wide range of activities.

 So, what term or phrase would you identify yourself more with?